adbreak-py/FHIR-Hackthon-Group-14-Scenario-2/README.md

  back-end:
-  - FastAPI routes, templating and data insertion (Done by Aditya Mujkhija)
+  - FastAPI routes and data insertion (Done by Aditya Mujkhija)
     - Boxplot (User Input: NAME of the disease) (Done by Wesley)
     - Bar Chart (Done by Deependra)
     - Line GRAPH (Done by Deependra)